FAQs

 What is the purpose of the Self-Assessment?

-The purpose of the Self-Assessment is to ensure that each Signatory has made appropriate arrangements to fulfil its obligations under the Poseidon Principles and identified any challenges to doing so.
-The Self-Assessment is as brief as possible to reduce the administrative burden, while still addressing the core responsibilities of Signatories to the Poseidon Principles.
-The questions focus on ensuring that Signatories are aware of timelines and obligations under the Poseidon Principles, have engaged internal stakeholders, have engaged clients, and have a plan for engaging the necessary service providers to complete their climate alignment assessment.
+The purpose of the Self-Assessment is to ensure that each signatory has made appropriate arrangements to fulfil its obligations under the Poseidon Principles and identified any challenges to doing so.
+The Self-Assessment is as brief as possible to reduce the administrative burden, while still addressing the core responsibilities of signatories to the Poseidon Principles.
+The questions focus on ensuring that signatories are aware of timelines and obligations under the Poseidon Principles, have engaged internal stakeholders, have engaged clients, and have a plan for engaging the necessary service providers to complete their climate alignment assessment.
 The Self-Assessment questions are available from the Secretariat.

 How does this fit with other sustainable banking or finance initiatives?

-What are the fees for Signatories?
+What are the fees for signatories?

-The Signatory Fee for 2022 is € 10,000 and is paid to the Poseidon Principles Association when becoming a Signatory.
+The Signatory Fee for 2024 was € 12,000 and is paid to the Poseidon Principles Association when becoming a signatory.
+Signatory fee for 2025 should amount to € 12,000 as well.

-The Annual Fee for 2022 is € 7,500 and is paid annually to the Poseidon Principles Association in accordance to the Governance Rules.
-In the first year, the Annual Fee is required in addition to the Signatory Fee.
+The Annual Fee for 2024 was € 8,500 and is paid annually to the Poseidon Principles Association in accordance to the Governance Rules.
+Annual fees for 2025 should be € 10,000.

-What are the benefits of being a Signatory?
+What are the benefits of being a signatory?

 The Poseidon Principles were developed in recognition financial institutions’ role in promoting responsible environmental stewardship throughout the maritime value chain.
-Signatories will be recognized for contributing to an initiative that is ground-breaking in both the spheres of shipping and sustainable finance.
-Furthermore, Signatories will also gain access to valuable asset-level information that can be used to assess potential climate risks that may impair returns in the future.
+Signatories will be recognised for contributing to an initiative that is ground-breaking in both the spheres of shipping and sustainable finance.
+Furthermore, signatories will also gain access to valuable asset-level information that can be used to assess potential climate risks that may impair returns in the future.

-I’m not a lender/lessor/guarantor, but I’m still a financial institution – can I become a Signatory?
+I’m not a lender/lessor/guarantor, but I’m still a financial institution – can I become a signatory?

 Currently, the Poseidon Principles are only applicable to lenders, relevant lessors, and financial guarantors including export credit agencies.
 Please contact the Poseidon Principles Secretariat to register your interest so that the Principles can be expanded in the future to include other institutions.